algrshn/gpt-pytorch/README.md

 num_of_docs=10000<br>

 As with my config, chunk 29 isn't used in training, it can safely be utilized for validation purposes.
 So, the script takes a number of random batches from the chunk 29 with the total number of documents approximately equal to 10,000, and then packs them into a newly created chunk 290.
 This chunk will later be used to determine perplexity of the model.

+### The model

+The first GPT paper
+"Improving Language Understanding by Generative Pre-Training" shows an architecture diagram, while the second "Language Models are Unsupervised Multitask Learners" (GPT-2 paper) just explains in words what changes were introduced in GPT-2.
+As there is no GPT-2 architecture diagram in the original papers I could refer to, I display it here: